 Who Accepts GRE/LSAT Scores?

 Aside from that, the GRE is also accepted by 23 law schools as an alternative standardized admission test.
-Preferring GRE to LSAT gives a taker more versatility when it comes to schools he or she can get into.
+Preferring GRE to LSAT gives a taker more versatility when it comes to schools they can get into.

 On the other hand, the LSAT is mainly designed as an admission test for those who wanted to enter law school.
 It measures more specific skills that are needed in law school, especially analysis and reasoning.

 However, scores from standardized tests are not the only sole factors considered when applying for a scholarship.
 A good GRE score can help you in your scholarship application, but having a bad GRE score doesn’t mean you have no chance for a scholarship.
 This is when academic performance and other factors get into the picture.

 In most cases, a score of 170 above can definitely land you either a full or partial scholarship in a prestigious law school.
 Be sure to strive for a high LSAT score for more advantage.

-Which Exam Plays More to Your Strengths?
+Which Exam Plays More to Your Strengths LSAT or GRE?

 You can use your strengths to score great on either LSAT GRE.
 For instance, if you’re good at math and vocabulary, there’s a big chance that you’ll score high in the GRE.

 If you’re not a fan of vocabulary and math, the LSAT might be a better option for you.
-The questions in LSAT focus more on logic and reasoning which works well for people who work better with puzzles and logic games.
+The questions in LSAT focus more on logic and reasoning, which works well for people who work better with puzzles and logic games.

 GRE vs. LSAT Cost

-A taker also needs to pay an additional fee of $50 if he wishes to change his test schedule, test center, or subject.
+A taker also needs to pay an additional $50 if he wishes to change his test schedule, test center, or subject.
 For late registration, an extra fee of $25 will be charged.

-Changing the test center and date will cost $125 each while hand scoring requires an additional $100 fee.
-The taker also needs to pay $45 for each law school that he or she applies into.
+Changing the test center and date will cost $125 each, while hand scoring requires an additional $100 fee.
+The taker also needs to pay $45 for each law school that they apply to.

 Best Prep for GRE

-It is recommended to have an 8-week preparation with approximately 2 hours spent studying per day.
-Be sure to focus on your weak points and study more on them to be able to answer the test well.
+It is recommended by the best GRE online prep companies to have an 8-week preparation with approximately 2 hours spent studying per day.
+Be sure to focus on your weak points and study more on them to answer the test well.

 Best Prep for LSAT

 It should be done at least 3 to 4 months before the test date.
-Practice more on sample logic games especially from previous LSATs to be familiar with how the test looks like.
+Practice more on sample logic games, especially from previous LSATs, to be familiar with how the test looks like.